Research Projects

 Indigenized prison programming research (2016-2023)

 Since the 1970s, Canadian prisons have introduced “Indigenized” programming and resources, such as courses teaching Indigenous cultures and colonial history, Elder visits, ceremony in prison, and “healing lodges,” which are specialized prisons informed by aspects of Indigenous cultures and traditions.
+These initiatives were born out of resistance by the prisoner-led Native Brotherhood and Sisterhood Movements.

-I have published two papers in Crime and Justiceand Incarceration exploring Indigenized prison programs and what it means to “decolonize” prisons.
-While the prison is a colonial institution, I challenge prominent scholars who argue that Indigenized programming is a genocidal practice comparable to residential schools.
-These scholars, I contend, privilege academic theory over diverse Indigenous knowledges, such as the perspectives of Indigenous peoples affected by incarceration, as well as explicit recommendations by the Native Brotherhood and Sisterhood Movements, the Truth and Reconciliation Commission, and the National Inquiry into Missing and Murdered Indigenous Women and Girls.
+This work directly challenges prominent scholars who argue that Indigenized programming is a genocidal practice comparable to residential schools.
+These scholars, I contend, over-rely on academic theory while disregarding important Indigenous viewpoints and community advocacy, such as the perspectives of Indigenous peoples affected by incarceration, as well as explicit recommendations by the Native Brotherhood and Sisterhood Movements, the Truth and Reconciliation Commission, and the National Inquiry into Missing and Murdered Indigenous Women and Girls - all of which call for improved and expanded cultural resources.
+For a short summary of this work, click here.

-Social Movements and Political Extremism Research
+Social Movement and Political Extremism Research

 Current study: German populism and the AfD (2025-2027)